sanctum32/linux_notes/README.md

 # linux_notes

-This repo is basic my own collected notes archive for linux systems.
+This repo is basic, my own collected notes archive about linux systems, commands and other categories.
-It's highly adviced to use official linux or related linux distrubutions documentation, forums or other official documentation sources.
+It's highly adviced to use official linux or related linux distrubutions documentation, forums or other official linux information sources.

-==

 ** IMPORTANT! **